 Brandenburg was on skis at 11 at Ski Bluewood in nearby Walla Walla, WA.
 "It was free to ski," says Brandenburg, "but it wasn’t free to go to the babysitter."
 He played Little League baseball and High School football, but snow won him over and he began training full-time with ski racing as a freshman.
 His freshman year also marked his first trip to Europe for the prestigious Topolino races in Italy.
 He joined the U.S. Ski Team program in 2006.

 OFF THE SNOW

 Brandenburg played everything when he was a kid and still loves to shoot hoops, which feeds his passion for watching Gonzaga basketball.
 "I went to the same elementary school as [ex-Gonzaga star] Adam Morrison; I was there when he was in high school."
-Park City, UT is home in the offseason, where Brandenburg is a gym rat.
-For him, it's all about building strength and endurance.
+Brandenburg is a gym rat.
+For him, it was all about building strength and endurance.

 - Years on Team: 4